tmaiaroto/li3_angular_goodies/README.md

 to sort, search, and paginate.
 This will allow you to render the widget right on the page with one line in your Lithium view template.

-Your view template may look like this:
+You're going to need Angular UI and you'll also want to include a few scripts from li3_angular_goodies of course.
+So your view template may look like this:

 ```
 <?=$this->html->script(array(